Skip to main content

 Migrating to the Orders API allows you to take advantage of the following enhancements:

-• Improved Authentication: Orders API uses an API Key for secure and streamlined access, replacing the x-bluedot-api-key header used in Wave API.
+• Improved Authentication: Orders API requires a dedicated API Key generated from the Canvas Dashboard, replacing the x-bluedot-api-key header used in Wave API.

 • Enhanced Metadata Structure: Metadata is now split into hsFields (store staff visibility) and customEventMetaData (backend processing), improving flexibility and clarity.